An-Tran-2001/DEPINTools/README.md

 2. **Check Tags in Release Notes**
    - **Important!** Make sure to review the tags in the release notes to identify key changes, known issues, or updates to the setup process.
 3. **Configure** your NodePay account and proxy settings with our easy-to-follow setup guide.
 4. **Activate Automation** and enjoy hassle-free, continuous management of your node.

-For assistance, reach us at **support@depintools.com** or join the conversation on Discord.

 ---

-### **Why DEPIN_Tools?**

-Developed by a team of Web3 and decentralized infrastructure experts, DEPIN_Tools is your trusted partner for simplifying node management.

-With features that prioritize **efficiency**, **privacy**, and **scalability**, DEPIN_Tools empowers you to achieve maximum results with minimum effort.

-> *"Automation is key to the future.
-DEPIN_Tools simplifies your path to success."*

-Join us on this exciting journey as we revolutionize the decentralized infrastructure experience!